 - That you have resigned in response to the fundamental breach; and

-- That you have not delayed in resigning in response to the fundamental breach.
+- You have not delayed in resigning in response to the fundamental breach.

 A fundamental breach can be a reduction in pay; a demotion without reason; unreasonable disciplinary action; discrimination; harassment or bullying at work etc.

 Who can bring a claim for Constructive Unfair Dismissal?

 For most people, in order to bring a claim for constructive unfair dismissal they will need to have been in employment for a continuous period.
 Anybody employed by their employer on or before 5th April 2012, will need 12 months continuous employment.
 For people who started their contracts of employment on or after 6th April 2012, they will need 24 months of continuous employment.
 However, these are “general” rules.
 There are exceptions which make it possible for an employee to bring a claim of unfair dismissal if they have only been employed for a very short time.

 One of our specialist Employment Advisors would be more than happy to assist if you are unsure whether or not you can submit a claim.